Discrete maximal operators and pinned simplices: Introduction

-Following the approach in \cite{LMNW} we will deduce Theorem \ref{MollifiedSimplex} from refined estimates for our maximal operators at a single dyadic scale, namely Proposition \ref{MainProp} below.
-We first need to introduce some notation closely related to that in Section \ref{S1.2}.
+Following the approach in \cite{LMNW} we will deduce Theorem \ref{NewSimplex} from refined estimates for our maximal operators at a single dyadic scale, namely Proposition \ref{MainProp} below.
+We first need to introduce some notation.
 For any integer $j\geq0$ we let